Competitions and Awards

-Beginning in Spring 2015, this award will be presented annually to an outstanding PCM piano student in honor of concert pianist Frank Glazer (1915-2015).
+With the first award presented in 2015, this award is given annually to an outstanding PCM piano student in honor of concert pianist Frank Glazer (1915-2015).
 A short biography of Mr. Glazer may be found by way of the following link: http://en.wikipedia.org/

 Carol Eaton Elowe Faculty Award